-Additionally, another study (DB-RCT) combined stinging nettle and saw palmetto extract.
-It was as effective as the prescription drug finasteride, which is used to treat enlarged prostates.
-It was also better tolerated [R].
+Another study combined stinging nettle and saw palmetto extract.
+It was as effective as and better tolerated than the prescription drug finasteride, which is used to treat enlarged prostates .

-In a study (DB-RCT) of 92 subjects, stinging nettle extract lowered fasting blood sugar levels and other blood sugar levels when compared with the placebo [R].
+In a study of 92 subjects, stinging nettle extract decreased fasting blood sugar levels and other blood sugar levels when compared with the placebo .

-Stinging nettle stems and leaves may lower blood pressure but could increase the risk of blood pressure dropping too low.
+Stinging nettle stems and leaves may reduce blood pressure, but they could also increase the risk of blood pressure dropping too low.
 In rats, stinging nettle lowered blood pressure by increasing the amount of salt that the kidneys filtered out of the blood .

-Diuretics (or water pills) are medications designed to increase urine production.
+Diuretics, sometimes called water pills, are medications that increase urine production.
 They can help remove excess sodium and water from the body.
-The leaves and stems specifically from the stinging nettle seem to increase urine flow and act as a diuretic [R, R].
+In animal studies, stinging nettle increased urine flow and acted as a diuretic [52, 55].